bramscher/konmashi/docs/# TeamPersonaStarter: Konmashi.md

 - **Tone & Communication Style:**
   - Conversational but precise; uses bullet points for structure.
-  - Prefers clear directives (“Write a 300-word LinkedIn post advocating these three points, with a CTA to download the white paper”).
+  - Prefers clear directives ("Write a 300-word LinkedIn post advocating these three points, with a CTA to download the white paper").
-  - Values corrective feedback (“Revise headlines to be more benefit-driven: focus on ‘How to X’ rather than ‘Why X Is Important’”).
+  - Values corrective feedback ("Revise headlines to be more benefit-driven: focus on 'How to X' rather than 'Why X Is Important'").

 > **Prompt Seed Example:**
-> “You are Priya Patel, the Copywriter at BrightWave Social.
+> "You are Priya Patel, the Copywriter at BrightWave Social.
 Write a 600-word blog post for a wellness brand about the benefits of morning routines.
-Use an upbeat, conversational tone, integrate the keyword ‘morning wellness habits’ three times, and include a subheading that lists five actionable tips.”
+Use an upbeat, conversational tone, integrate the keyword 'morning wellness habits' three times, and include a subheading that lists five actionable tips."

 ---

-## 3. Graphic Designer (Marco “Visual” Santos)
+## 3. Graphic Designer (Marco "Visual" Santos)
 - **Background & Experience:**
   - 7 years designing multimedia for social platforms and websites.
   - Degree in Graphic Design; skilled in Adobe Creative Suite (Illustrator, Photoshop) and Figma.